DForshner/SiteSource/source/_posts/Meetup-Efficient-Analysis-with-SQL.md

 ---
-title: Meetup - Efficient Analysis with SQL
+title: Efficient Analysis with SQL
 date: 2016-03-31 00:00:00
 tags:
+  - Meetup
   - Data Science
-  - Meetup
 ---
 The main part of the meetup was a presentation on tally tables, cross apply and normalization in SQL.
 - Talley tables are used to replace while loops and fill in missing data.
 Examples are shift tables, fiscal day tables, and holiday tables.